Schwäbische Zeitung

-Schwäbische Zeitung (German for "Swabian Newspaper") is a daily newspaper published by Medienhaus Schwäbisch Media, Schwäbischer Verlag in Ravensburg, Baden-Württemberg, Germany.
-It was founded in Leutkirch im Allgäu on December 4, 1945 and is one of the largest regional subscription newspapers in Baden-Württemberg.
+' is said to have a regional monopoly. ' is accused of evolving from a Christian-conservative paper shaped by Catholicism in the Upper Swabian region into a profit-oriented tabloid medium ("boulevardization").
+Staff criticize a lack of in-depth investigations and the adoption of AfD narratives.

+History

 The paid circulation is 159,354 copies, a decrease of over 18 percent since 1998.
-Until the move to Ravensburg in January 2013, Leutkirch was also the headquarters of the publishing house and the central editorial office.
-The Schwäbische Zeitung is said to have a regional monopoly position in its geographical area.
+Until the move to Ravensburg in January 2013, Leutkirch was the headquarters of the publishing house and the central editorial office.